Managing absences at your business: a complete guide

 And if they have to attend a GP appointment, allow for flexible hours so they can start work earlier or finish later to make up for the time they’re away.

-At Charlie, for example, we prefer the term hybrid working to flexible working, but it works towards the same goals:
+At Charlie, for example, we prefer the term hybrid working to flexible working, but it works towards the same goals: reducing the number of absences, and making team members autonomous.

 Let’s say for example that your company is closed for two weeks around Christmas and that you don’t allow for time off to be booked before or after – and despite this, many team members try and get this time booked off anyway.